 4.1 Customer Obligations.
 Customer shall perform the following in accordance with the terms of this Agreement:

-(a) Operate and maintain the Facility consistent with Prudent Operating Practices, perform consistent with Prudent Operating Practices its obligations under the terms of the Interconnection Agreement to the full extent necessary to support the Parties' performance of their respective obligations hereunder, and arrange consistent with Prudent Operating Practices for the purchase, delivery and storage of fuel, in quantities sufficient to ensure reliable operation of the Facility.
+(a) Operate and maintain each Facility identitified as a Resource hereunder, and any other Resource for which Customer has operating responsibilities to the full extent of such responsibilities, consistent with Prudent Operating Practices, perform consistent with Prudent Operating Practices its obligations under the terms of the Interconnection Agreement to the full extent necessary to support the Parties' performance of their respective obligations hereunder, and arrange consistent with Prudent Operating Practices for the purchase, delivery and storage of fuel, in quantities sufficient to ensure reliable operation of such Facility or Resource.

-(b) Provide EPMI with reasonably adequate notice of Scheduled Outages and such other operating conditions and activities necessary to permit EPMI to carry out its obligations under this Agreement.
+(b) As to each Facility, and as to any power generation facility identified with a Resource, provide EPMI with reasonably adequate notice of Scheduled Outages and such other operating conditions and activities necessary to permit EPMI to carry out its obligations under this Agreement.

 (c) Designate a responsible person to act as Energy Coordinator for Customer under this Agreement, and an additional back up Energy Coordinator.